maisiliym/sajban/readme.md

 ### Technicalities
 #### Real Computer format
 Computers do no understand text, which means *there is not a single computer-code framework in existence today*.
 All of the prevalent bronze-age-script-formated "pseudo-codes" in use today must first be *parsed* into logically-meaningful binary trees before computers can make any use of them.
 This in turn brings _immense_ problems in terms of correctness, performance, innovation and usability.
 Sajban's first version is based on [bincode][1], which in the author's view is currently the closest to a basic logical code format.
-Later versions will find the deficiencies in bincode's design, if any, and correct them.
+Later versions will correct  bincode's deficiencies.

 #### Self-describing objects - *Data* is the database
 All sajban code has object-like properties, in the true sense of Alan Kay's 'object-oriented' expression.
 In practice this implies that any sajban object carries its entire context - from the protocol needed to use it to all its past 'states' , if any, and implicitely, all its possible future transformations.